 Figure 2.
-Arrangement of Hydraulic Jack for Rack-Loading of Two-Frame Assembly

-- 8.09(d)(2)(A) The test may be performed on a complete bus body or on a representative section composed of at least two complete frames (body posts plus roof bows) and floor.
+Arrangement of Hydraulic Jack for Rack-Loading of Two-Frame Assembly representative section composed of at least two complete frames (body posts plus roof bows) and floor.
 Standard seats may be installed in the test section in a manner identical to that of the full bus body.
+Fabrication procedures for the test assembly shall be identical to normal bus body production.

+814.09(d)(2)(A) The test may be performed on a complete bus body or on a

-Fabrication procedures for the test assembly shall be identical to normal bus body production. - 8.09(d)(2)(B) A two-cycle loading sequence shall be conducted, with intermediate and final load and deflection readings recorded according to the procedure described. - 8.09(d)(2)(C) The maximum deflection in line with the jack (A, maximum) shall not exceed four inches. - 8.09(d)(3) Manufacturers shall specify which testing method was used and submit appropriate certification information as called for in 3.1.
+- 814.09(d)(2)(B) A two-cycle loading sequence shall be conducted, with intermediate and final load and deflection readings recorded according to the procedure described. - 814.09(d)(2)(C) The maximum deflection in line with the jack (A, maximum) shall not exceed 4-four inches. - 814.09(d)(3) Manufacturers shall specify which testing method was usedand submit appropriate certification information as called for in 3.16.02.